h4sohail/SocketIO_ToDo/README.md

 # socket_todo
-A TO-DO app that uses Socket.io
+A TO-DO app that uses Express.js and Socket.io

 To test, please run the following commands in the /todo-server-socketio/ directory
 ```